 8. Talk About It: Employees being able to openly discuss work difficulties they are having could be just what the doctor ordered.
 Instituting an open-door policy and encouraging your workers to be honest about the pressures they are feeling will help reduce anxiety, stress, and other feelings of mental distress.

 9. Find Work/Life Balance: All work and no play isn’t healthy for anyone.
 But with the pressures of trying to succeed in our consumer-oriented society, it can be easy for a person to neglect their personal lives in favor of getting ahead at work.
 It’s important for employees to find a healthy balance between work and home.

 10. Meditation: While workers probably can’t meditate on the job, just a few minutes of meditation every day has been shown to reduce stress and anxiety.

-The quality of work your employees produce is a direct reflection on your business.
-Missed deadlines, errors and overall reductions in performance are not likely to endear you to your clients.
+The quality of work your employees produce is a direct reflection of your business.
+Missed deadlines, errors, and overall reductions in performance are not likely to endear you to your clients.
 This is why it is critical for employers and HR managers to be aware of the mental state of their employees and suggest/implement strategies to help reduce workplace stress and anxiety.